 Jeanne, on the other hand, eventually fell out of the public eye and never achieved the same level of exposure as it had in 1882.
 In 1909, after several exhibitions in Paris and elsewhere in Europe, the painting was bought by the New York collector Colonel Oliver Payne, and it remained in his family’s possession for nearly a century, until its sale in 2014 to the Getty Museum.

 Manet and Modern Beauty seeks to rectify a history of neglect, to return Jeanne to the spotlight and, in so doing, to focus attention on the artist’s last years.
 Despite the ample attention accorded to the Bar, the rest of Manet’s production from the late 1870s and early 1880s has been largely overlooked.
 The paintings, drawings, and pastels that Manet produced in this period cannot properly be called “late.”
 Unlike Titian and Rembrandt (or his own close friends Claude Monet and Edgar Degas), Manet did not live long enough to develop an old-age style.
 Yet the works he produced in his last years differ from those of his earlier career in their lightness of spirit, of palette, and often of touch.
 Jeanne provides an ideal point of entry into this period, because it embodies the themes that consumed Manet’s attention in the last years of his life: fashion, femininity, and flowers.
-Jeanne resonates with his many portraits of stylish women from these years, with his modern-life genre scenes featuring Parisiennes in their habitual urban and suburban settings, with his vibrant garden and conservatory paintings, and, not least, with his still lifes, particularly the luscious bouquets.
+Jeanne resonates with his many portraits of stylish women from these years, with his modern-life genre scenes featuring parisiennes in their habitual urban and suburban settings, with his vibrant garden and conservatory paintings, and, not least, with his still lifes, particularly the luscious bouquets.

 In unabashedly pretty pictures like Jeanne, Manet recast himself as a “painter of elegant women,” as one critic put it in a review of the artist’s 1880 solo exhibition at the gallery of La Vie Moderne, a trendy fashion, culture, and society magazine.
 This “feminine” turn in Manet’s practice was reinforced by his close association and dialogue with professional female artists like his longtime friend and sister-in-law Berthe Morisot, a founding member of the Impressionist group, and his former pupil Eva Gonzalès, an accomplished portrait and genre painter who was particularly admired for her pastels.
 His change of key was likewise encouraged by a close friendship with the demimondaine wit and beauty Méry Laurent, who encouraged Manet to paint flowers, shared his interest in the latest fashions, and successfully promoted his work among collectors.
 The change of direction is perhaps most obvious in the brilliant forays he made into media conventionally associated with female artists, notably watercolor—which he used to illustrate the letters he sent to friends from Bellevue—and pastel, his new medium of choice for portraits of women.

 Predictably, gender bias has played a significant role in the reception of Manet’s late work.
-Masculinist historians of modern art in the 20th century were quick to dismiss the late paintings and pastels as frivolous and superficial—“weak and flashy,” as Douglas Cooper put it.
+Masculinist historians of modern art in the twentieth century were quick to dismiss the late paintings and pastels as frivolous and superficial—“weak and flashy,” as Douglas Cooper put it.
 The eminent historian of Impressionism John Rewald proposed that Manet in his last year succumbed to a “dangerous tendency to faire joli” (that is, to make things pretty) and thus lost the avant-garde edge that had made his paintings of the 1860s so potent and provocative.
 In the eyes of these art historians, the critical and commercial success Manet was starting to enjoy in the early 1880s only made his late work more suspect.

 The story of Manet’s illness and physical enfeeblement has also colored modern interpretations of the late work, and it’s true that Manet’s health problems had real consequences for his production.
 Illness curtailed his mobility and eventually made standing at his easel for long stretches impossible.
 New physical limitations help explain the relatively modest dimensions of many late oil paintings and probably contributed to the attraction of pastels and watercolors, which often required somewhat less time to complete.
 But to explain away the shift in Manet’s late work as a symptom of his illness is to undermine his agency, to disregard the many choices that produced his late style.
 Not all dying artists paint pretty women and flowers, after all, and few indeed turn out work as determinedly fresh and vivid as Manet’s.